Toy Story 2 (video game): Development

 Toy Story 2 was developed by Tiertex Design Studios, which also developed the Game Boy version of the original Toy Story game.
 The Game Boy Color version was published by THQ and was also released in the U.S. in November 11, 1999.
+It is scheduled to be re-released in 2026 as part of the Toy Story: Retro Roundup! compilation.

 Reception

 Toy Story 2 received average reviews, with Game Informer criticizing its lack of originality.
-It was also criticized for its control setup with regards to running and jumping; IGN's Craig Harris wrote that "granted, you can't do much with only two action buttons, but it's obvious Tiertex wanted three".
+It was also criticized for its control setup with regards to running and jumping; IGNs Craig Harris wrote that "granted, you can't do much with only two action buttons, but it's obvious Tiertex wanted three".
 Doug Trueman of GameSpot praised Buzz's animation but stated that many of the other toys in the game did not look as good.
 Trueman considered the sound and music to be average, and stated that background graphics often blended in too well with the foreground.
 Weiss called the Game Boy Color version an "adequate, but very forgettable and very short game", while saying it can become quickly tedious.
 Weiss believed the addition of boss enemies and more action would have helped, although he considered the animation and artwork to be above average for a Game Boy Color game.
 Official Nintendo Magazine also found the game lacking in action and its visuals "drab".
 Superjuegos writer J.C.
 Mayerick highlighted the "catchy music" and the ninth stage, but overall criticized it as the first Toy Story Game Boy game released years prior, only with the addition of color; he concluded that young players who are attached to the Toy Storys characters would not be interested in a Game Boy game, thus the game had little value in the marketplace.
 He condemned its mediocre graphics and poor animation.
 THQ president and CEO Brian Farrell said the game was a hit for THQ during Q4 of 1999.